Senior Moment: Production

 Shatner was cast in the film in March 2017.
 Lloyd was cast in April 2017.
 Smart and Lopez were cast in May 2017.

 The film was shot in Palm Springs, California in 2017.

 Release

 In January 2021, Screen Media Films acquired worldwide distribution rights to the film, which was released in theaters and on demand in March 2021.

 Reception

 On Rotten Tomatoes, the film has a 21% approval rating from critics based on 19 reviews, with an average rating of 4.2/10.
 On Metacritic, it has a weighted average score of 41 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

 Glenn Kenny of The New York Times wrote: "This is the kind of movie that is usually defended with one word: 'harmless'."

-Richard Roeper of Chicago Sun-Times gave it 2 out of 4 and wrote: "Built of sitcom-style hijinks and pretty light on those, it's barely a movie..."
+Richard Roeper of the Chicago Sun-Times gave it 2 out of 4 stars and wrote: "Built of sitcom-style hijinks and pretty light on those, it's barely a movie..."